albertoCCz/plutusCourse/Week04/Lecture4.md

 Wallet 10:
     {, ""}: 100000000
 ```
-where, as we see, the message is no longer an error but a log from the contract that informing us about the error.
+where, as we see, the message is no longer an error but a log from the contract that informs us about the error.
 As the error data type of `myContract2` is of type `Void` we can be sure it was handled.

 ## The Schema parameter: s
 We can define a custom set of contract actions by adding this actions to the `BlockchainActions` type.
 For example, let us say we want to add and endpoint called 'foo'.
 We just need to give a pseudonym to the set of action data types like this: